 - The Medical Consent form should be handed into the School Office together with the medicine.
 The parent should give the School Office written details of how the medicine is to be given and when.
-This should be checked against the prescriber's instructions on the medicine. - Medicines will only be accepted that have been prescribed by a doctor, dentist, nurse prescriber or pharmacist prescriber.
-Medicines must always be provided in the original container as dispensed by a pharmacist and include the prescriber's instructions for administration. - The School must never accept medicines that have been taken out of the container as originally dispensed nor make changes to dosages on parental instructions. - The School Office will inform the child's Class Teacher of the time the medicine needs to be given and may arrange for the class teacher to administer the medication. - If the administration of prescribed medication requires medical knowledge, individual training is provided for the relevant member of staff by a health professional. - The school will refuse to administer medication if the medicine is dangerous, the timing or nature of administration are of vital importance or serious consequences could result if a dose is forgotten. - All Epipen and asthma medication are kept in the classroom in a box with the child's name on.
+This should be checked against the instructions on the medicine. - Medicines must always be provided in the original container as dispensed by a pharmacist and include the instructions for administration. - The School must never accept medicines that have been taken out of the container as originally dispensed nor make changes to dosages on parental instructions. - The School Office will inform the child's Class Teacher of the time the medicine needs to be given and may arrange for the class teacher to administer the medication. - If the administration of medication requires medical knowledge, individual training is provided for the relevant member of staff by a health professional. - The school will refuse to administer medication if the medicine is dangerous, the timing or nature of administration are of vital importance or serious consequences could result if a dose is forgotten. - All Epipen and asthma medication are kept in the classroom in a box with the child's name on.
 All staff are notified of the location of these medicines. - Staff must not be under the influence of alcohol or any other substances which may affect their ability to care for children.
 If staff are taking medication which may affect their ability to care for children, those staff members should seek medical advice before resuming work.